AndresTIY/Wknd-Project-7/readme.md

 - [ ] Populate Correct API Data

-- [ ] Comp: When Answer is Clicked, Modal Pops Up with answer and 2 Buttons
+- [ ] Comp: When $ Value is Clicked, Modal Pops Up with answer and 2 Buttons

   - [ ] Answer Button
     - [ ] Creates Input and Submit Button